-Students are certified for educational benefits according to the classes on their approved academic degree plan.
 Students must meet with their Veteran Advisor before withdrawing from any course to minimize an overpayment from the VA.
-A grade of "W" must be reported to the VA Regional Office and may result in repayment of benefits received for the course(s).
+A grade of "W" or "FN" must be reported to the VA Regional Office and may result in repayment of benefits received for the course(s).
 Repeated courses where a punitive grade of "F" was received must also be reported to the VA Regional Office and may result in a repayment of benefits received for the course(s).
-Repeated courses already completed with a passing grade or courses not listed on the Veteran student's approved degree plan may not be certified for payment of VA educational benefits.